openstack/requirements/README.rst

-All projects that have accepted the requirements contract (as listed in ``projects.txt``) are expected to run a requirements compatibility job that ensures that they can not change any dependencies to versions not compatible with ``global-requirements.txt``.
-It also ensures that those projects can't add a requirement that's not already in ``global-requirements.txt``.
-This job should be proposed to infra at the same time as proposing the change in ``openstack/requirements``.
+All projects that have accepted the requirements contract (as listed in ``projects.txt``) are expected to run a requirements compatibility job.
+This job ensures that a project can not change any dependencies to versions not compatible with ``global-requirements.txt``.
+It also ensures that those projects can not add a requirement that is not already in ``global-requirements.txt``.
+This job should be proposed to infra at the same time as proposing the change to ``projects.txt`` in ``openstack/requirements``.

 Automatic Sync of Accepted Requirements
 ---------------------------------------